armory/docs/content/en/cd-as-a-service/concepts/deployment/how-hpa-works.md

 - [v1](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/horizontal-pod-autoscaler-v1/)
 - [v2beta 1 and 2](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/horizontal-pod-autoscaler-v2beta2/)
 -  [v2](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/horizontal-pod-autoscaler-v2/)

 ## Use HPA autoscaling
-When a client uses Armory Continuous Deployment-as-a-Service (CDaaS) to deploy a resource, it converts the deployment to a `ReplicaSet`.
-When the client provides an HPA to scale a deployed resource, the HPA is automatically re-written to reference the generated `ReplicaSet` resource.
+Armory Continuous Deployment-as-a-Service (CDaaS) deployments are converted to a `ReplicaSet`.
+When HPA is used to scale a deployed resource, the HPA.yaml file is automatically re-written to reference the generated `ReplicaSet` resource.

 Armory CDaaS freezes scaling behavior during a deployment.
 For example, consider a deployment to upgrade from the v1 to v2 version of your application:
 > Your v1 application is running with 10 replicas and is scaled by an HPA (min: 5 pods, max: 15 pods).